U.S. Energy Information Administration logo

 International distillate fuel demand can affect U.S. diesel fuel prices

 International demand for distillate fuel affects U.S. diesel fuel prices.
 Because heating oil and diesel fuel are practically the same fuels, changes in demand for one fuel may affect the price of the other fuel.
-In many countries, diesel engine cars are more common than in the United States and many use distillate fuel for a large share of their electricity generation.
+In many countries, diesel engine cars are more common than in the United states, and many use distillate fuel for a large share of their electricity generation.

 U.S. diesel fuel supply and demand imbalances can cause price fluctuations

 Prices of transportation fuels in the United States are generally more volatile than prices of other commodities.
 The U.S. vehicle fleet depends almost completely on petroleum.
 If petroleum supply declines unexpectedly as a result of refinery problems or lagging imports, diesel inventories (stocks) may decline rapidly.
 When stocks are low or falling, some wholesalers and marketers may bid higher for available supplies.
 If the diesel fuel transportation system cannot support the flow of supplies from one region to another quickly enough, prices will remain comparatively high.
-These fluctuations are normal normal in all commodity markets.
+These fluctuations are normal in all commodity markets.

 Demand for distillate fuels is seasonal